 ‘fruicuterie’ Boards

 As "graze boards" (giant, professionally designed snacking boards) continue to rise in popularity, we've been noticing an uptick in this vegetarian-friendly version.
-Made with a cornucopia of fresh fruit, cheeses and nibbles instead of cured meat, they’re a clever play on charcuterie boards.
-Here’s how to DIY.
+Made with a cornucopia of fresh fruit, cheeses and nibbles instead of cured meat, they’re a clever play on charcuterie board recipes.
+Here’s how to DIY a fruit and cheese board.

 Creative Straws